 If the alcoholic trying to sober up, is doing so alone their chances for a successful recovery are greatly diminished.
 If the recovering alcoholic has the ability to ask for and be open to help from those around them, both informal help from the likes of AA (Alcoholics Anonymous) and more formal counselling from professionals they greatly increase their chances of putting some of that good advice to practice.
 Professional counselling for alcoholics is useful at providing guidance and exploring the the best ways to stop drinking and to better understand the disease of alcoholism and its effects.

 Oftentimes telling alcoholics what to do is met with huge amounts of resistance.
-It’s crucial that the advice given to an alcoholic is framed in the correct light and best if laid before them to pick up on as though it was their own idea.
+It’s important that the advice given to an alcoholic is framed in the correct light and best if laid before them to pick up on as though it was their own idea.
 Doing so helps the recovering alcoholic to take ownership of their own treatment plan and to take responsibility for their longer term recovery.
 After all if the alcoholic can’t see the sense in it, it’s not going to last very long.
 Stopping drinking, as any alcoholic will tell you is easy.
 I had one patient who said that he stopped several times a day!
 Staying stopped is another matter entirely.
 Staying sober requires a level of commitment to recovery related behaviours and attending support groups like AA (Alcoholics Anonymous) & NA (Narcotics Anonymous) where others that have made the transition from alcoholism to recovery can be immensely beneficial.

 There are really three layers of people at these 12 step support groups.
-Newcomers who, like you, are trying to make some changes and live a comfortable life without the use of drugs and alcohol.
+Newcomers who like you, are trying to make some changes and live a comfortable life without the use of drugs and alcohol.
 People who have attained some stability and are trying to pass on what they’ve learned thereby cementing the changes for themselves.
 The old timers, those who’ve been around so long and doing recovery behaviours so long that they’re purely there to pass on the solid experience.

 It’s important to remember that these 12 step fellowships and support groups are entirely non professional and as such you need to take responsibility for your own recovery and safety at these meetings.
 Many people attending these meetings have problems much more severe than yours and you would do well to ‘stick with the winners’.
 A second critical piece of alcoholism advice is contained in the cliché, “nothing changes if nothing changes.”
 Stopping drinking and staying stopped is all about change.
 One of the acronyms for AA is “altered attitudes”.